Upright Bass and Bass Accessories

 Our Series 3000 basses include a fully carved solid spruce top, solid maple back and sides, maple bridge with adjusters, ebony fittings, Tyrolean tuners, and Kaplan strings.

 These are beautiful basses with a deep, resonate, sound with great playability.
 Our Top Notch Series 4000 Upright Basses are all hand-crafted, fully carved basses made from aged, and seasoned, hardwoods.
 The top is a solid spruce while the back and sides are a flamed solid maple.
 The beauty of the wood is accentuated by the hand-applied, oil varnish.

 Series 4000 Stand-up Basses are only available in larger sizes (3/4 and 7/8).

 Our Series 4000 basses include a fully carved solid spruce top, solid flamed maple back and sides, superior maple bridge with adjusters, ebony fittings, Tyrolean tuners, and Evah Pirazzi strings.

 Top Notch Series 5000 Upright Basses

-Our workshop 5000 series basses are crafted under the direct supervision of a master luthier and features the highest quality most select 10 year old stunningly flamed maple back and a select grain spruce top.
+Our workshop 5000 Series Double Basses are crafted under the direct supervision of a master luthier and features the highest quality most select 10 year old stunningly flamed maple back and a select grain spruce top.
 The finish is beautiful and hand-applied.
 While all of these factors, yes, contribute to the beauty of the instrument, they also improve the tone, depth, resonance, and projection of the instruments.

 Our Series 5000 basses include a fully carved select grain solid spruce top, solid flamed maple back and sides, superior maple bridge with adjusters, ebony fittings, Tyrolean tuners, and Flexicore Deluxe strings.